 Situated outside of the city centre, Boudhanath is probably the largest spherical Buddhist stupas in Nepal…and my favourite site in Kathmandu.
 The mystical atmosphere in Boudhanath is heightened particularly in the late afternoon/early evening when scores of pilgrims converged at the dome of the stupa doing the kora (ritual circumnavigation) and chanting mantras.
 It is here in Boudhanath that you will see Tibetan monks in maroon robes, devotees spin prayer wheels, and hear sounds of Tibetan chants played from speakers in shops selling Tibetan religious paraphernalia.

 Note: Remember to walk around the stupa clockwise.
 Should you wish to go back to a shop or restaurant that was located right behind you, do not turn back and walk in the opposite direction (I made a mistake of doing this and I got stares!).
 Instead, continue walking in clockwise direction until you make a full circle and return to the premise that you wanted to go.

 *Also Read: Temples and Streets of Kathmandu – A Photo Essay

 *My trip in Nepal was part of the Himalayan Travel Mart FAM trip sponsored by Pacific Asia Travel Association (PATA) Nepal Chapter.
 Opinions expressed in this post are, as always, my own.

-Are you planning a trip to Kathmandu soon?
-How about booking your accommodation here?
+Planning a trip to Kathmandu soon?
+If so, book your accommodation here: